DMozgunov/v.e.Droid/README.md

 # v.e.Droid
-This wal my diploma project in 2009/10.
-Chematics, firmware (PIC16F887) in assembly
+This was my diploma project in 2009/10.
+Schematics made in KiCad, homemade PCB's with controller(PIC16F887) and sensors, firmware written in assembly with the help of MPLAB 8.